florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 This new optimization allows to eliminate first all even numbers, then to eliminate odd multiples of primes.
 And the execution time..
 0.348sec.

-Yeah !
+Yesss !
 I did it !

 ![Usain Bolt]({{site.baseurl}}/assets/usain_bolt.jpg)